5 Creating a CDM reference

 6 Disconnecting

-Once we have finished our analysis we can close our connection to the database behind our cdm reference like so.
+Once we have finished our analysis we can close our connection to the database behind our cdm reference.

 cdmDisconnect(cdm)